MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants: Additional Image Captioning Results

 \section{Additional Image Captioning Results}

 We compare the performance of the \data{} model with other relevant captioning models on the image captioning task using BioCLIPMedScore.
 The results are presented in Table \ref{tab:add_image_captioning_results}.
-Our analysis reveals that the \data{} model outperforms \llava-Med-v1.5 by an average of $0.16$ points.
-Furthermore, we find that the performance of the \data{} model is on par with diverse baselines such as HuatuoGPT-Vision and GPT-4o for the captioning task.
+We observe that the average BioMedCLIPScore for our model is better \llava-Med-v1.5 and at par with baselines such as HuatuoGPT-Vision, GPT-4o-mini, and GPT-4o.
 Overall, this underscores the capability of the \data{} model in training robust mixed-modal models that excel in diverse biomedical tasks.